Tw1ddle/samcodes-notifications/README.md

 ```

 ## Known Issues
-Due to a bug it is not currently possible to cancel individual notifications on iOS, though they can be cancelled all together.
-This means that if you schedule notifications using the same slots, they will not override each other on iOS, but will on Android.
+Due to a bug you cannot cancel individual notifications on iOS, though they can be cancelled all together.
+This means that if you schedule notifications using the same slots, any older untriggered notifications will not be overridden on iOS, but will on Android.

+Due to the way Android alarm management works, force-stopping an application always cancels scheduled notifications.
+Notifications cancelled this way will be rescheduled the next time the device is rebooted, or when the app is relaunched.

 ## Example